What is your mask policy?

 We believe there can be great value in starting at the beginning of our program–it’s a great way to become a part of the community, meet new people in your improv journey, and even brush up on your fundamentals.
 However, we also want to acknowledge your prior experience and help you make the most of your time with us.
 If you would like to join our training program but feel you would like to start at a higher level, contact our Training Center Director at firstname.lastname@example.org and we’ll help you determine which class is right for you.

 How many levels do you have in your Training Center and when can I start performing?

 Currently we have six levels of improv, three levels of musical improv, three levels of sketch comedy writing, and three levels of stand-up; most of our classes host a showcase at the end of each level.
 Each program is designed to give students what they need to become confident performers and writers.
 Additionally, we are always striving to add more workshops, electives, and advanced classes to offer you the most comprehensive and well-rounded comedy education possible!
 We know that reps are key to becoming a great performer, so we also offer opportunities for our students practice including Thursday Night Jams, Monthly Tune Ups and Open Mics.
+Our popular Sunday evening Go Pro!
+Weekly Workout series is another great way for more experienced improvisers to get reps.
 All of our events can be found on our calendar here.